Jargon Buster & Game Terms! [Empires and Puzzles]

 Empires & Puzzles Jargon Explained

-It took me a while to work out what a lot of this terminology meant, so I figured it might be useful for somebody else.
-Nothing earth-shattering, but now you don’t need to pretend to be hip and with it.
+It took me a while to work out what many of these terms meant, so I figured it might be helpful for someone else.

 [Please always check in-game Hero Cards to confirm details and never chase Heroes]